Long Fall technique is more versatile?

 So the long fall method can be applied in more tougher situations.
 But there are certain disadvantages.

 It’s a simple long slow lift and long fall.
-Fish may like it or they don’t at that time.
+Fish may like it or not at the time.
 You never know until you get a contact.
-But it’s safe to say it’s such a boring game when you are not getting any contact.
+But it’s safe to say it gets pretty boring when you are not getting any contact.
 There’s little you can try and change if you stick to 6-hour motion range.

 Secondly, it’s a slow game to develop.
 One lift moves the jig maybe 2m upward.
 One drop moves 2m downward.
 One turn of reel and one lift moves 2m + 70cm.
 And the drop 2m… It takes maybe 90 seconds to search 20m range.
 While your friend may do 2 raps in that range and catch fish before you.